khakhalin/notes/keywords/backprop.md

 Essentially a chain differentiation rule, to differentiate loss function J by weights w.

-Consider a network of several layers (full = dense = all to all), eventually all convering on one output element (just because it's easier to describe it for one output element, but the math is essentially the same if you have many).
-MSE loss: J=(a0-y)², where a0 = out = h(z) = h(∑ w10_i a1_i) = dot product of of prev (1st) layer activations with weights from 1 to 0.
+Consider a network of several layers (full = dense = all to all), eventually all converging on one output element (just because it's easier to describe it for one output element, but the math is essentially the same if you have many).
+MSE loss: J=(a0-y)², where a0 = out = h(z) = h(∑ w10_i a1_i) = dot product of of prev (1st) layer activations with weights from layer 1 to layer 0.
 (I'll be numbering layers backwards, starting from 0 for the output layer)

 $a^0 = h (\sum w^{10}_ i a^1_i )$